UtahEFD/DEID/README.md

 ## 🧪 Notes

-    - Input .avi files are not stored in this repository; located on the University of Utah's Center for High Performance Computing (CHPC)
+    - Input `.avi` files are stored on the University of Utah CHPC and are not included in this repository
-    - Data can be made available upon request
+    - Data and outputs can be made available upon request
-    - Output files are saved externally and are not tracked by Git; also located on CHPC and can be made available upon request
+    - Output files are not tracked by Git
-    - The legacy/ folder contains older versions for reference
+    - The `legacy/` folder contains older versions for reference

 ## 👤 Authors

-Ben Silberman
+Ben Silberman<br>
-Dhiraj Singh
+Dhiraj Singh<br>
-Travis Morrison
+Travis Morrison<br>
-Alex Blackmer
+Alex Blackmer<br>